skienzmatishun/rippreport/content/p/pop-up-target/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Our investigation continues into Council President Jack Burrell, who drafted secret letters of intent to secure backroom property deals.
+Confidential correspondence proves council leaders worked frantically to suppress competitive bids and keep the mayor in the dark.
+We break down the precise moments where secretive politics turned into legally binding corporate handshakes.
 ---
 Jack Burrell is like a pop up target.
 He is involved in one controversy after the other.
 The newest “sketchy and secretive” project is the K-1 Center.
 I eluded to it in the last post under B.